bsmith89/make-bml/make-lesson.md

 > #### Try it ####
 >
-> What happens when you run the pipeline after modifying your script now?
+> What happens when you run the pipeline after modifying your script again?
 >
-> (This can be simulated with `touch plotcounts.py`.)
+> (Changes to your script can be simulated with `touch plotcounts.py`.)

 > #### Practice ####
 >